parthchopra0521/Tic-Tac-Toe-Ransomware/README.md

 What I learned from this project:

 1. **Comprehensive Understanding of Cryptography**:
-   a.
-Understanding the principles and techniques behind cryptography.
+   - Understanding the principles and techniques behind cryptography.
-   b.
-Mastering the art of encrypting data, ensuring its security and confidentiality.
+   - Mastering the art of encrypting data, ensuring its security and confidentiality.
-   c.
-Skillfully decrypting data, allowing for information retrieval in a secure and controlled manner.
+   - Skillfully decrypting data, allowing for information retrieval in a secure and controlled manner.

 2. **File System Manipulation with os Library**:
    - Proficiency in navigating and manipulating files and directories using the os library, a fundamental skill in working with file systems and file operations.